 Adaptive Malaria Control

-Adaptive Malaria Control a methodology for managing malaria with high quality, robust analytics that includes two essential components:
+Adaptive Malaria Control is a way of managing malaria with high quality, robust analytics that includes two essential components:

 it should be iterative; and